freshollie/cashpassport-tracker/README.md

     password
     login website verification message
     secuirty answer
-    email to send from and to
+    email to send from
     password for email
     smtp mail server
+    email to send to

 To execute in python: `python src/tracker.py`